-Services must be specifically related to the consumers of Problem Gambling.
+The payment for this service must be specifically related to the issues of receiving Disordered Gambling Treatment Services

 Acute Stabilization including Detoxification consists of twenty-four (24) hour monitoring by staff that are appropriately licensed, trained, and experienced in dealing with detoxification (detox).
 The detox facility must be hospital-based or licensed by the Indiana State Department of Health (ISDH), and/or approved by the DMHA (The DMHA requires detox to be under the supervision of a physician).
-In order to bill Acute Stabilization including Detoxification with disordered gambling funding, the detox episode must be directly related to the disordered gambling behavior.
-It must be clearly documented in the progress notes that the individual receiving detox has a South Oaks Gambling Screen (SOGS) score of three (3) or more, and that in order to address their gambling behavior, they must first complete detox.
+To bill Acute Stabilization including Detoxification with disordered gambling funding, the detox episode must be directly related to the disordered gambling behavior.
+It must be clearly documented in the progress notes that the individual receiving detox has a South Oaks Gambling Screen (SOGS) score that meets the requirement for services, and the detox services are necessary and related.